FatemaAlsaaidi/Restore-Implementaion/Restore the Database.md

 |----------------|----------------|
 |1.
 Full Backup | A complete backup of the database, including all data and objects.
 Restoring this type replaces the entire database with the state captured at the time of the backup.|
 |2.
 Copy-Only Backup | A special type of backup that does not affect the sequence of regular backups.
 Restoring a copy-only backup does not require previous backups to be restored first.|

+3. What happens if you use WITH RECOVERY in the middle of a restore chain?

+	- Ends the restore sequence

+	- Makes the database operational

+	- Prevents further restores